 Lamsboud (Roast leg of lamb)

-Leg of lamb, stuffed with garlic and rubbed with spices then roasted slowly until it falls off the bone, is what many special occasion celebrations such as Sunday lunch, birthdays or even Christmas is all about.
+Leg of lamb, stuffed with garlic and rubbed with spices then roasted slowly until it falls off the bone, is what many special occasion celebrations such as Sunday lunch, birthdays or even Christmas are all about.
 In the Cape, Karoo lamb is the champagne of sheep.
 These sheep have roamed freely in the scrubland of the Karoo.
-When you travel to the Karoo the first thing you’ll notice is the smell of the intense, herbacious bushes that grows there.
+When you travel to the Karoo the first thing you’ll notice is the smell of the intense, herbaceous bushes that grow there.
 Wild mint, wild rosemary and other plants with Afrikaans nicknames such as skapbossie and silverkaroo– this unique vegetation is what the sheep eat and gives it that distinct, delicious flavour.
 Lamsboud is traditionally served with golden roast potatoes and vegetables plus typically at least one sweet side dish such as soetpatat (sweet potato caramelized in butter and brown sugar), dried stone fruit stewed with cinnamon or pampoenkoekies (pumpkin fritters).

 WHERE: Head out to the countryside for some good old honest traditional cooking.
-Up the West Coast you can stop in at Hildas Restaurant on Groote Post Wine farm, near Botrivier you can feast leg of lamb at the restaurant on Gabriëlskloof winefarm and out Stellenbosch way you will be surprised and delighted by the ultra tasty food at The Table at De Meye (check menu option beforehand, but even if roast lamb is not currently on the menu, this spot is a must-do on your culinary hitlist).
+Up the West Coast you can stop in at Hildas Restaurant on Groote Post Wine farm, near Botrivier you can feast leg of lamb at the restaurant on Gabriëlskloof wine farm and out Stellenbosch way you will be surprised and delighted by the ultra tasty food at The Table at De Meye (check menu option beforehand, but even if roast lamb is not currently on the menu, this spot is a must-do on your culinary hitlist).